pubkey/rxdb/docs-src/capacitor-database.md

 [RxDB](https://rxdb.info/) is an offline first, NoSQL database for JavaScript Applications like hybrid apps.
 Because it is reactive, you can subscribe to all state changes like the result of a query or even a single field of a document.
 This is great for UI-based realtime applications in a way that makes it easy to develop realtime applications like what you need in Capacitor.

 Because RxDB is made for Web applications, most of the [available RxStorage](./rx-storage.md) plugins can be used to store and query data in a Capacitor app.
-However it is recommened to use the [SQLite RxStorage](./rx-storage-sqlite.md) because it stores the data on the filesystem of the device, not in the JavaScript runtime (like IndexedDB).
+However it is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) because it stores the data on the filesystem of the device, not in the JavaScript runtime (like IndexedDB).
 Storing data on the filesystem ensures it is persistend and will not be cleaned up by any process.
-Also the performance of SQLite is [much faster](./rx-storage.md#performance-comparison) compared to IndexedDB, because SQLite does not have to go througth a browsers permission layers.
+Also the performance of SQLite is [much faster](./rx-storage.md#performance-comparison) compared to IndexedDB, because SQLite does not have to go through a browsers permission layers.
 For the SQLite binding you should use the [@capacitor-community/sqlite](https://github.com/capacitor-community/sqlite) package.

-Because the SQLite RxStorage is part of the [Premium Plugins](./premium.md) which must be purchased, it is recommened to use the [Dexie.js RxStorage](./rx-storage-dexie.md) while testing and prototyping your Capacitor app.
+Because the SQLite RxStorage is part of the [Premium Plugins](./premium.md) which must be purchased, it is recommended to use the [Dexie.js RxStorage](./rx-storage-dexie.md) while testing and prototyping your Capacitor app.

 To use the SQLite RxStorage in Capacitor you have to install all dependencies via `npm install rxdb rxjs rxdb-premium @capacitor-community/sqlite`.